jqwik-team/jqwik/docs/user-guide.md

 #### Character Sets

-By default any unicode character from plane 0 (Basic Multilingual Plane) might be generated.
-When generating Strings, however, Unicode "noncharacters" and "private use characters" will not be generated unless you explicitly include them using `@Chars` or `@CharRange` (see below).
+When generating chars any unicode character from plane 0 (Basic Multilingual Plane) might be generated.

+When generating Strings, however,
+Unicode "noncharacters" and "private use characters" will not be generated unless you explicitly include them using `@Chars` or `@CharRange` (see below).